 If you’re one of the growing numbers of business decision makers looking at utilizing a contact center in the Philippines as a means of lowering a significant part of your cost of operations, it might be valuable for you to have an idea of the layout of Manila and exactly where these call centers are located.

-The call center business in the Philippines got started first in Manila around the year 2000.
-In discussing that point, it’s important to also remember that the call center business evolved from the IT (Information Technology) services business which preceded it.
-The first call centers in the Philippines were located in the Makati area of Manila.
+The BPO business in the Philippines got started first in Manila around the year 2000.
+In discussing that point, it’s important also to remember that the call center business evolved from the IT (Information Technology) services business which preceded it.
+The first contact centers in the Philippines were located in the Makati area of Manila.

-The call center industry, and its umbrella BPO (Business Process Outsourcing) industry, is a source of great pride to Filipinos and the Philippines government.
-If you take into account even the smallest call centers you’ll find over 600 call centers in the Manila area alone.
+The call center industry and its umbrella BPO (Business Process Outsourcing) industry is a source of great pride to Filipinos and the Philippines government.
+If you take into account even the smallest call centers, you’ll find over 600 providers in the Manila area alone.

-In the area outside of Manila, often just referred to as ‘the provinces,’ you’ll find another 200+ call centers of various sizes.
+In the area outside of Manila, often just referred to as ‘the provinces,’ you’ll find another 200+ service providers of various sizes.

-The vast majority of these Philippines provincial call centers, as one might expect, are rather small and of no comparison to the largest Manila call centers.
-Some of the larger centers in Manila house over 1500 agents working in one facility simultaneously.
+The vast majority of these Philippines provincial call centers, as one might expect, are rather small and of no comparison to the largest contact centers.
+Some of the larger firms in the city house over 1500 agents working in one facility simultaneously.

-If you’re coming to the Philippines to look at call centers, you can definitely see the most and best call centers in the Manila area.
+If you’re coming to the Philippines to look at service providers, you can definitely see the most and best call centers in the Manila area.
 But what are those areas?